As early as 325CE it was determined that the pagan festival of easter would be held on:

 Occasionally, in Australia, easter falls around Anzac Day (25 April) meaning that by taking only a few days leave you can arrange a 10 day break.
-We were able to do this in 2014 when we did the Kalgoorlie Karijini Kennedys Kalbarri trip and the opportunity will present itself in 2019 when we plan to journey to the Nullarbor Plain and Great Victoria Desert.
+We were able to do this in 2014 when we did the Kalgoorlie Karijini Kennedys Kalbarri trip and again in 2019 for the 10 day Southern Forests Road Trip.
+The next year in which the two holidays are close is 2025.

 © Kim Epton 2016-2019